-My order for writing these posts seems to have developed into consistently being ….. ideas, research and taking photos, fix a title, write the text and finally upload the images.
-So 2 days ago when I fixed on the title, it was going to be pretty much devoted to snowdrops.
-As I write this on Sunday evening with 2 inches of snow outside for the first significant snowfall of the winter so far, I’m hoping to be able to add a suitable white blanket image in the morning……
+My order for writing these posts seems to have developed into consistently being: ideas, research and taking photos, fix a title, write the text and finally upload the images.
+So, two days ago when I fixed on the title, it was going to be pretty much devoted to snowdrops.
+As I write this on Sunday evening with 2 inches of snow outside for the first significant snowfall of the winter so far, I’m hoping to be able to add a suitable white blanket image in the morning:

-So all those years ago, my first slightly less common snowdrops arrived “in the green”, and were laid out in a few rows in our previous vegetable garden to bulk up with a view to relocating them in due course to Gelli.
-Like the ‘Cyclamen coum/compound interest’ piece in my last blog, the great thing with snowdrops is that if they thrive in your locality then the bulbs multiply naturally and regularly, and so by lifting and dividing roughly every 3 years an initially small number can quite quickly become a significant number – for a moderately vigorous variety 1 bulb will produce at least 3 bulbs and flowers in 3 years; divide,replant yields 9 in a further 3 years; divide, replant yields 27 in a further 3 , and so on.
+All those years ago, my first slightly uncommon snowdrops arrived “in the green”, and were laid out in a few rows in our previous vegetable garden in Bristol, to bulk up with a view to relocating them in due course to Gelli.
+Like the ‘Cyclamen coum compound interest’ piece in my last blog, the great thing with many, though not all forms of snowdrops, is that if they thrive in your locality then the bulbs multiply naturally and regularly.
+So by lifting and dividing roughly every 3 years, an initially small number can quite quickly become a significant number – for a moderately vigorous variety 1 bulb will produce at least 3 bulbs and flowers in 3 years; divide and replant yields 9 in a further 3 years, and so on.
 Compound returns indeed from what I call the Playtex principle of Lift and Separate/Divide (a bit of a giveaway of my age from the days when we were exposed to TV adverts, and checking my facts on this strapline, I found that it had been voted into the top 70 of all time for memorability and advertising success).
-OK a bit of work is involved in all this moving about of bulbs, and at some point you run out of possible planting positions, but since snowdrops seem to thrive best planted right underneath shrubs and deciduous trees where they get a natural annual mulch with leaf litter, most garden will have lots of spaces for them.
-Provided the soil doesn’t become waterlogged these locations give them the winter/spring sunshine, moist growing conditions, but dry summer dormant rest that they seem to prefer.

-Since we didn’t keep records in those days I’m still a bit uncertain exactly which varieties apart from G.atkinsii we actually bought and now grow.
-But I’ve been spending more time looking at leaf forms this year, flower patterns and flowering times.
-And this is where many worthy articles often seem to be a little lacking in making the point that like any flowering plant it’s not just the flower size that matters, but also how tall it is, and whether it flowers before or after the common G. nivalis, which many people will already have in their gardens in variable numbers.
+Since we didn’t keep records in those days, I’m still a bit uncertain exactly which varieties apart from G. “Atkinsii” we actually bought and now grow.
+But I’ve been spending more time looking at leaf forms, flower patterns and flowering times this year.
+This is where many worthy articles often seem to be a little lacking in making the point that like any flowering plant it’s not just the flower size that matters, but also how tall it is, and whether it flowers before or after the common G. nivalis, which many people will already have in their gardens in variable numbers.

-Most of today’s exploding number of Galanthus cultivars will still be the result of natural pollination, or else natural bulb mutations/sports, eventually leading to chance findings in gardens or the wild by eagle-eyed and bent double prowling galanthophiles who emerge round the turn of the year.
+Most of today’s exploding number of Galanthus cultivars will still be the result of natural pollination, or else natural bulb mutations or sports, eventually leading to chance findings in gardens or the wild, by eagle-eyed and bent double prowling galanthophiles who emerge round the turn of the year.

 As the snow started to fall this morning, larger flakes seemed to appear beneath the Oak, until I realised that they were in fact pieces of moss which were being dislodged and cast down by a Nuthatch working the limbs for invertebrates.
 The all-pervasive moss showing once again how the microclimate which it creates is home to a huge amount of invertebrate food for the birds at this challenging time of the year.

 But what to do with the already germinated seeds?
 The greenhouse was a possibility, but has no heating.
-Since I’d decided that on the advice of my seed supplier (Real Seeds) Aubergine and Sweet Pepper seeds need sowing about now to achieve a long enough growing season for success, some means of adequate heat/light was needed at least for a few weeks.
-In the end this morning I’ve fashioned an indoor propagator using our mini trailer as a base, Celotex insulation boards and my old Light Box which I’d acquired in Bristol to stave off (with some success) the effects of Seasonal Affected Disorder.
-I’m hoping that the insulation and indoor loaction will generate enough light and heat to keep the fragile tree seeds going until the outside temperatures improve.
+Since I’d decided that on the advice of my seed supplier (Real Seeds) aubergine and sweet pepper seeds need sowing about now to achieve a long enough growing season for success, some means of adequate heat and light was needed at least for a few weeks.
+In the end this morning I’ve fashioned an indoor propagator using our mini trailer as a base, Celotex insulation boards and my old Light Box which I’d acquired in Bristol to stave off the effects of Seasonal Affected Disorder.
+I’m hoping that the insulation and indoor location will generate enough light and heat to keep the fragile tree seeds going until the outside temperatures improve.

-the consistently warmest place in the house seems to be in the inglenook wicker chimney hood above the wood burning stove….so this is where the seeds are from today, on damp kitchen towel, covered with cling film in individual plastic cream pots.
+But where do I manage to find the temperatures of 25 degrees C plus, necessary for successful aubergine and pepper germination?
+Using my digital thermometer, (see previous blog entry Tropical temperatures in Wales) the consistently warmest place in the house seems to be in the inglenook wicker chimney hood above the wood burning stove – so this is where the seeds are from today, on damp kitchen towel, covered with cling film in individual plastic cream pots.

-Finally a little colour in the garden, after all the previous whiteness focus……
+Finally, a little colour in the garden, after all the previous focus on whiteness: